CryptoLabInc/ckksorg1659181/_pages/publications.md

 layout: page
 permalink: /publications/
 title: publications
-description: A reverse chronological list of publications related to CKKS.
+description: A reverse chronological curated list of publications related to CKKS.
 If your favorite paper on CKKS is missing, please contact us.
 nav: false
 nav_order: 2
 ---